RLVR-World: Training World Models with Reinforcement Learning: Evaluating Language World Models with RLVR

 \paragraph{Dataset and task.} We use ByteSized32-State-Prediction \cite{wang2024can}, a dataset of text game state transitions for evaluating how well LLMs can serve as text-based world simulators.
 The dataset contains 76,369 transitions from 31 distinct text games, with 2954 high-quality transitions selected for testing.
 In this task, an LLM models the world simulator function $F: \mathcal{C} \times \mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S} \times \mathcal{R} \times \mathcal{T}$, where $\mathcal{C}$ represents natural language contexts describing the task and action semantics, $\mathcal{S}$ is the state space encoded as JSON objects, $\mathcal{A}$ is the action space, $\mathcal{R}$ is the task reward, and $\mathcal{T} = \{0,1\}$ indicates task completion.

-\paragraph{World model.} We use DeepSeek-R1-Distill-Qwen-1.5B \cite{guo2025deepseek, yang2024qwen25} as our base model.
-Due to its limited capability, we first apply supervised fine-tuning (SFT) using responses generated by DeepSeek-R1 \cite{guo2025deepseek}, and then fine-tune with RLVR using either a binary accuracy reward $R=\mathbb{I}\left((\hat s^\prime, \hat r, \hat w)=(s, r, w)\right)$, or a task-specific one to reflect the problem structure (see Appendix~\ref{app:text_game_state_prediction_detail}).
+\paragraph{World model.} We use DeepSeek-R1-Distill-Qwen-1.5B and 7B \cite{guo2025deepseek, yang2024qwen25} as our base model.
+Due to their limited capability, we first apply supervised fine-tuning (SFT) using responses generated by DeepSeek-R1 \cite{guo2025deepseek}, and then fine-tune with RLVR using either a binary accuracy reward $R=\mathbb{I}\left((\hat s^\prime, \hat r, \hat w)=(s, r, w)\right)$, or a task-specific one to reflect the problem structure (see Appendix~\ref{app:text_game_state_prediction_detail}).

 \paragraph{Results.} The results are shown in Table \ref{tab:textgame}.
 Since predicting state transitions is inherently more difficult when action changes the state, all models perform significantly better on \textit{unchanged} cases.
-Compared to SFT, our RLVR-World with a minimalist binary reward can substantially improve performance, achieving +34.7\% accuracy for \textit{unchanged} and +8.9\% for \textit{changed} cases.
-Further incorporating human knowledge through a tailored reward yields even larger gains (+44.8\% unchanged, +9.6\% changed).
-These results enable our 1.5B model to rival the overall performance of GPT-4, although the accuracy on \textit{changed} cases still falls short due to the limited base model's capacity.
+For the 1.5B base model, our RLVR-World with a minimalist binary reward can substantially improve performance over SFT, achieving +34.7\% accuracy for \textit{unchanged} and +8.9\% for \textit{changed} cases.
+Incorporating human knowledge through a tailored reward yields even larger gains (+44.8\% for \textit{unchanged}, +9.6\% for \textit{changed}).
+When scaled to the 7B base model, our method achieves overall performance surpassing that of GPT-4, although the accuracy on \textit{changed} cases still falls short due to the limited base model's capacity.